GustavoGran/controlSystemsExample/README.md

-# controlSystemsExample
+# Robust Control
-This repo aims to test some functionalities from ControlSystems.jl package
+This repo aims to test some functionalities from ControlSystems.jl package while implementing some robust control modelling.